preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-05/README.md

 The solution here is also to lock the collection while iterating it, but this introduces risks of deadlock.

 An alternative is to clone the collection & iterate the clone.
-The cloning operation will stil need to be locked.
+The cloning operation will still need to be locked.

 ## Hidden Iterators
 Sometimes, implicit iteration could happen in unobvious ways.
 Whenever this happen, make sure to deal with it as you would deal with normal iteration: